 You'll need at least a 2.1 undergraduate degree to apply (or a 2.2 plus a masters).
 This scheme isn't available in Scotland.

-Think Ahead is a two-year graduate programme for people who want to become mental health social workers.
+Think Aheadis a two-year graduate programme for people who want to become mental health social workers.
 In your first year, you'll work alongside an experienced social worker in a small group and study for a postgraduate diploma in social work.
 In your second year, you'll be a qualified social worker and study for a masters.
 Those with a grade C in GCSE maths, along with a 2.1 undergraduate degree, are eligible.